taran2k/SprintStrikePlugin/README.md

 ## Support
 - Open an issue on the GitHub repository for bugs or feature requests
-- Join our Discord server for community support

 ## Credits
 Developed by [taran2k](https://github.com/taran2k/).